background

 Criteria #3: Forecasting, structure, and integration

-This is where most agents fell short.
+This is an area where most agents fell short.

 Flowthrough of assumptions: 🏆 Copilot wins